histogrammar/histogrammar-docs/tutorials/index.md

 ### Scala

-  * [Making Bokeh plots in Spark](scala-spark-bokeh): How to aggregate Apache Spark data in Histogrammar and send it to the Bokeh plotting package in Scala.
+  * {% include progress.html complete=100 %} [Making Bokeh plots in Spark](scala-spark-bokeh): How to aggregate Apache Spark data in Histogrammar and send it to the Bokeh plotting package in Scala.

 ### Python

-  * [Making PyROOT plots](python-pyroot): How to send Histogrammar data to the ROOT analysis package in Python.
+  * {% include progress.html complete=100 %} [Making PyROOT plots](python-pyroot): How to send Histogrammar data to the ROOT analysis package in Python.
 This tutorial is complete enough that you could start here.
-  * {% include progress.html complete=0 %} [Making Bokeh plots](python-bokeh): How to send Histogrammar data to the Bokeh plotting package in Python.
+  * {% include progress.html complete=100 %} [Making Bokeh plots](python-bokeh): How to send Histogrammar data to the Bokeh plotting package in Python.

 ## Aggregation back-ends

 ### Scala

-  * {% include progress.html complete=0 %} [Collecting data in Spark](scala-spark): How to use your Apache Spark cluster to make histograms, rather than downloading the data and plotting locally.
+  * {% include progress.html complete=100 %} [Collecting data in Spark](scala-spark): How to use your Apache Spark cluster to make histograms, rather than downloading the data and plotting locally.
-  * {% include progress.html complete=0 %} [Enhancements for SparkSQL](scala-sparksql): Special bindings to make histograms directly from Apache SparkSQL tables.
+  * {% include progress.html complete=100 %} [Enhancements for SparkSQL](scala-sparksql): Special bindings to make histograms directly from Apache SparkSQL tables.
   * {% include progress.html complete=0 %} [Just-in-time compilation in Scala](scala-jit): How to make your aggregations on local data faster.

 ### Python